calaldees/teachingWorkshops/teacherEducation/_interviews.md

     * Safeguarding (Professionalism)

-Personal Overview (5 min)
+Personal Overview (4 min)
 -----------------

-Tell me your story:
+* Tell me your story (2min):
     * How did you get here?
     * Why do you want to become a teacher?
+* Questions from personal statement
+    * Tell me more about xxx

 Lesson Plan (7 min)
 -----------